He has been ruled out of the T20I series in New Zealand.

 ALSO READ:

-Australia may need to manage Pat Cummins carefully during the Ashes, similar to how India managed Jasprit Bumrah in the Anderson-Tendulkar Trophy series against England.
-Before that series, it was clear that due to fitness and workload concerns, Bumrah would not play all five Tests and was limited to three matches to avoid injury and manage his body.
+Australia may need to manage Pat Cummins carefully during The Ashes 2025, similar to how India managed Jasprit Bumrah in the Anderson-Tendulkar Trophy.
+Before that series, it was clear that due to fitness and workload concerns, Bumrah would play only three out of five matches to avoid injury and manage his body.

 A similar situation could happen with Pat Cummins.
 He has been struggling with back issues, and playing the full Ashes series might be too demanding.
-As captain and an important player, Australia will probably look after Cummins’ workload because of the busy schedule ahead, which includes the white-ball series against India, the Ashes, and next year’s T20 World Cup.
+As captain and an important player, Australia will probably look after Cummins’ workload.
+The busy schedule ahead includes the white-ball series against India, The Ashes, and next year’s T20 World Cup.
 This will help him stay fit for big matches and avoid serious injuries.

-If Cummins ends up playing only three matches in the Ashes, Steve Smith will lead the team in the remaining games, as he has already been captaining Australia in Cummins’ absence.
+If Cummins ends up playing only three matches in The Ashes, Steve Smith would lead the team in the remaining games.
+He has already been captaining Australia in Cummins’ absence.